philipp-eger-dev/Spectrum/README.md

 Spectrum can be installed easily with a simple installer.
 It can be downloaded <strong><a href="https://github.com/philipp-eger-dev/Spectrum/releases/download/0.9.0.0/Spectrum_0.9.0.0_ALPHA.exe">here.</a></strong>

+Please make sure to execute the installer as Administrator.

 <strong>This is an Alpha version which can contain bugs.
 You are welcome to add bugs to issues list if you find some.</strong>